-- 1. SAG Steering Committee: Members of the SAG Steering Committee includes senior representative of utilities and non-financially interested stakeholder participants that signed 2022-2025 Stipulated Agreements with Illinois utilities.
-The Steering Committee provides substantive feedback to the SAG Facilitator on: (1) annual SAG Plans; and (2) progress towards meeting annual SAG Plan goals to ensure that the time spent on SAG is as productive and valuable as possible.
-Meetings will be held on a bi-annual basis. - 2.
-Large Group SAG: Large Group SAG meetings will be held on a quarterly basis, at a minimum.
-The SAG Facilitator will prioritize topics and issues that are required by the Illinois Energy Efficiency Policy Manual Version 2.1, or as it may be updated from time to time; directives to SAG from the Illinois Commerce Commission (ICC); and ICC-approved stipulated agreements between utilities and non-financially interested parties.
-Other topics related to EE portfolio planning, design, implementation, and evaluation will be scheduled for Large Group SAG discussion as time and resources permit.
+1. SAG Steering Committee: Members of the SAG Steering Committee include senior representative of utilities, community-based organizations, and non-financially interested stakeholder participants.
+The Steering Committee provides substantive feedback to the SAG Facilitator on: (1) annual SAG Plans; and (2) progress towards meeting annual SAG Plan goals to ensure that the time spent on SAG is as productive and valuable as possible.1